Stanmozolevskiy/Vector/AWS_CONFIGURATION_GUIDE.md

 **Security:** These files are protected by Windows permissions, but keep them secure.

+**✅ Configuration Complete:** AWS credentials have been successfully configured and verified.

 ## Getting AWS Credentials

 If you don't have AWS credentials yet: